Savannah Bond Hearing Lawyers

 Ready to Protect Your Rights & Freedom Today

-When your bond hearing is scheduled, we will help convince the judge that you are not a flight risk, not a threat to yourself or the public, not planning on committing additional crimes, or that you will not intimidate any possible witnesses.
-Remember, you are entitled to legal representation at any stage of the legal process, so do not hesitate to let us fight for you immediately.
+When your Georgia bond hearing is scheduled, we will help convince the judge that you are not a flight risk, not a threat to yourself or the public, not planning on committing additional crimes, or that you will not intimidate any possible witnesses.
+Remember, you are entitled to legal representation at any stage of the legal process, so do not hesitate to let our Georgia bond hearing attorneys fight for you immediately.
 The Lerch Law Firm provides accessible and responsible legal services because each case deserves a personalized representation.

 For more information about your legal options, contact us today.